giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 # Stacked rectangular member with compensated geometric variation and participation-field variation

+This verification case demonstrates how a geometric variation and a participation-field variation can compensate exactly in weighted area while still producing continuous variations in weighted centroid and inertia.

-This verification case is organized from the CSF input outward.
+The verification is organized from the CSF definition outward.

-The first step is the inspection of a single CSF interval, `stacked_0.yaml`, with `csf-actions`.
-The file defines reference sections, polygonal zones, geometric interpolation, axial/bending participation, and shear/torsion participation.
-The generated figures and tables are outputs obtained by evaluating that continuous interval.
+First, a single CSF interval (`stacked_0.yaml`) is inspected with `csf-actions`.
+The interval defines the section geometry, interpolation rules, axial/bending participation field, and shear/torsion participation field.
+Figures, tables, and sampled sections are obtained directly from evaluations of this continuous CSF interval.

-The second step assembles `stacked_0.yaml` and `stacked_1.yaml` into one global member with `CSFStacked`.
-The stacked member is then evaluated at Gauss-Lobatto stations and compared with a closed-form reference for $A$, $C_y$, $I_x$, and $I_y$.
+Next, `stacked_0.yaml` and `stacked_1.yaml` are assembled into a global member using `CSFStacked`.
+The resulting stacked member is evaluated at Gauss-Lobatto stations and compared against a closed-form reference solution for $A$, $C_y$, $I_x$, and $I_y$.

 No structural solver is involved in this example.
-The purpose is to verify the continuous section field itself.
+The objective is to verify the continuous section field representation and its assembly into a stacked member.

 ---